yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 }
 ```

-Doing the same for the `wasm.String` type maps 1-1 with the `wasm.Buffer` example, and in the spirit of a university textbook,
+Doing the same for the `wasm.String` type maps one to one with our `wasm.Buffer` example, and in the spirit of a university textbook,
 will be left as an exercise for the reader.

 #### Perspective of the Host

-We have now seen how to work with Strings and Buffers from the perspective of the Guest: just a little unsafe pointer magic.
+We have now seen how to work with strings and buffers from the perspective of the Guest: just a little unsafe pointer magic.
 However, the Host is slightly different.
 The Guest module assumes that it is the entire world, and as such uses the pointers to variables
 and passes those values up to the Host.
 The Host, on the other hand, needs to interpret those values in the context of the Guest's memory space.